 When to Contact the Parish

-We ask that you contact the rectory at least six months before your intended date.
+We ask that you contact the office at least six months before your intended date.

-- In addition to this, we ask our couples to participate in FOCCUS which is an instrument designed to deepen communication between couples.
+In addition to this, we ask our couples to participate in FOCUS which is an instrument designed to deepen communication between couples.
 Please contact the office.

 A recently issued certificate (within 6 months of the marriage date) is required for all Catholics.
 This document should also include Confirmation information.
 Non-Catholics may present a copy of their original baptismal certificate and proof of freedom to marry.

 All aspects of the wedding ceremony itself is under the direction of our parish marriage coordinator and their use is mandatory.

 They will guide you through all the details for the rehearsal and wedding including discussing with you such things as the scripture readings you have chosen.

 Your coordinator will also speak with you to set a date/time for the rehearsal.
 The coordinator will then contact the rectory with this information to confirm it.